helix-coupler/resources/README.md

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/schema/ens.png)

 Helix2, in comparison, is an on-chain vector database.
 In Helix2, names can bond (or link) with one another; bonds (or links) are vectors between names, pointing from one name to another.
 In succinct, the basic syntax for the namespace is as follows:

-1. All native objects (names, links, bonds etc) end with `:`, e.g. `alice:`, whereas `:` acts as a trailing marker.
+1. All native objects (names, links, bonds etc) end with `.`, e.g. `alice.`, whereas `.` acts as a trailing marker.

+- `.` is therefore a reserved character and cannot be used in any of the name labels.

 2. A directional bond between two names `alice:` → `bob:` is represented by `alice?bob:`.